Skip to main content

 Behavioral Constraints and Guardrails

 Constraints are the most important part of your agent spec.
+OpenAI's safety research on agent behavior emphasizes that well-defined constraints are what prevent autonomous systems from causing unintended harm.
 Goals tell the agent what to achieve.
 Constraints tell it how to behave while achieving those goals.

 Types of Constraints